 - 1. The sp\cop process spawns a sp\desvr (server) process on the source system. - 2.
-The sp\desvr process returns control and use of the sp\ctrl interface to the user, and replication continues while the comparison proceeds. - The sp\desvr process sends a message to the Post process to initiate a sp\declt (client) process on the target system. - 4.
+The sp\desvr process returns control and use of the sp\ctrl interface to the user, and replication continues while the comparison proceeds. - 3.
+The sp\desvr process sends a message to the Post process to initiate a sp\declt (client) process on the target system. - 4.
 The server and client processes establish direct communication with each other. - 5.
 The processes perform a sanity check by comparing the number of rows in the source and target tables.
 If the difference in the number of rows between a source and target table is larger than 20 percent, the command terminates.
 The sanity check prevents wasting time to compare or repair tables that could be fixed more quickly by reloading the target data.
-You can use the copy or append command to reload the target data or use another method of your choosing. - 6.
-If the row count passes the sanity check, the tables are compared as follows: - If the compare command is being used, sp\desvr selects the source rows, and sp\declt selects the target rows, then the rows are sorted and compared. - If the compare using command is being used, the sp\desvr process creates a number of processing threads on the target system.
+You can use the copy or append command to reload the target data or use another method of your choosing.
+To override the sanity check, reissue the compare command with the override option. - 6.
+To override the sanity check, reissue the Compare command with Override option. - 7.
+If the row count passes the sanity check, the tables are compared as follows: - If the compare command is being used, sp\desvr selects the source rows, and sp\decit selects the target rows, then the rows are sorted and compared. - If the compare using command is being used, the sp\desvr process creates a number of processing threads on the target system.
 The value set by the SP\DEQ\THREADS parameter controls the number of threads created.
 Each thread spawns an sp\declt (client) process.
 The server and client processes establish direct communication with each other.
 The processing load is divided among the client processes.
-The rows from each source and target table are selected, sorted and compared. - When finished, the processes write their log files, and you can view the results with the show compare command.
+The rows from each source and target table are selected, sorted and compared. - 8.
+When finished, the processes write their log files, and you can view the results with the show compare command.